juancarlospaco/nim-nimterlingua/README.md

 # Nimterlingua

-- Internationalization at Compile Time for Nim.
+- Internationalization and localization at Compile Time for Nim.
 - 1 Macro to replace strings in-place at compile time with 0 cost at runtime.
 - Translate unmodified code from 1 INI file.
 Replace Emojis and Unicode in-place.
 - High performance with low resources, everything is done compile-time only!.